SmailBestybay/SmailBestybay/README.md

 ### QA Portal
 - Proof of concept Django app to trigger remote test automations
+- Uses celery for long running tasks such as Playwright test suites

 ### NabePero Video
 - Buisness website for a video post production company (work in progress)